kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 AssuredConcurrencyShares for priority level l.

 Dispatching is done independently for each priority level.
-Whenever (1) a non-zero priority level's number of running requests is below the level's assured concurrency value and (2) that priority level has a non-empty queue, it is time to dispatch another request for service.
+Whenever (1) a non-exempt priority level's number of running requests is below the level's assured concurrency value and (2) that priority level has a non-empty queue, it is time to dispatch another request for service.
 The Fair Queuing for Server Requests algorithm below is used to pick a